 When planning for retirement, one’s personal finances and the choices that are being made today will have a significant impact on the relative level of comfort available upon retirement.
-Making informed decisions about savings, health insurance and life insurance can have a dramatic impact.
+Making informed decisions about savings, health insurance, and life insurance can have a dramatic impact.
 The following tips can help you to begin planning for the future in a way that can maximize your chances of a worry-free retirement:

 Health Insurance – While health insurance is not always a hallmark of retirement planning, as medical costs continue to spiral higher, determining if there are cheaper insurance options available is prudent.
 It is important to consider your own situation when making decisions.
-For example, does your employer’s plan allow you stay enrolled after retirement?
-Even if this is the case, there may be cheap insurance quotes available, even through the same company.
+For example, does your employer’s plan allow you to stay enrolled after retirement?
+Even if this is the case, there may be cheap insurance quotes available, even though the same company.

 Life Insurance – The primary purpose of a life policy is to ensure that one’s standard of living, both for oneself and one’s loved ones, does not dramatically change if a fatal accident or illness occurs during earning years.
 Upon retirement, this concern is drastically reduced, so it is a good time to consider making revisions.
 This can have an immediate effect on the amount of monthly disposable income available, as less may be required in one’s later years.